afnanpvt/afnanpvt/README.md

 ## Guiding Principles I believe in.

-- Build traceable systems — if you can’t trace it, you can’t trust it.
+- Build traceable systems- if you can’t trace it, you can’t trust it.
 - Don't just code; **create narratives in architecture**.
 - First make it exist, then make it great.